Gutsense Header

 For starters, your career IS a function of your health.
 Second, and even more critical, the advent of artificial intelligence will significantly impact everyone’s career and income over the next few years.

-I know this subject well because I started using AI tools like ChatGPT, Gemini, Claude, Midjourney, and others since their inception.
+I have first-hand knowledge of this subject well because I started using ChatGPT, Gemini, Claude, Perplexity, Midjourney, and many others since their inception.
 In the process, I learned that AI turns below-average employees into above-average and the ones who are already above-average — into amazing.
-Paradoxically, already amazing individuals will become much less so because AI is a great equalizer.
+Paradoxically, individuals who are already amazing will become much less so because AI is a great equalizer.

-The highly selective and recession-proof technology firms, including Apple, Google, Microsoft, and Amazon, laid off 262,242 employees in 2023 alone mainy because of AI .
+The highly selective and recession-proof technology firms, including Apple, Google, Microsoft, and Amazon, laid off 262,242 employees in 2023 alone, mainly because of AI.
 Imagine what’s coming over the next decade to other less efficient industries, such as law, accounting, banking, consulting, healthcare, media, entertainment, etc.

 Regardless of all other factors, your goals here aren’t to stop biological aging per se but to prevent the typical side effects of premature aging, such as diabetes, obesity, hypertension, digestive disorders, bone disease, chronic pain, insomnia, low energy, memory loss, and many others.